Khananite/Marketplace/README.md

 I will also have additional methods, like a method for returning the "items for sale" array, which will be displayed on the front end, and mappings can't be returned in solidity.

-## Front end:
+## Front-end:

+**Languages and tech used: React, web3.

+I will use web3 to connect with metamask, initialise my smart contract, and interact with it.

-The front end will be pretty basic.
+The front-end will be pretty basic.
 I will have a button to allow users to connect to metamask, and once connected, display their current address.
+I will use metamask for dealing with gas and transaction fees and it will be connected to the local blockchain, ganache.

 I will also use a dropdown to display the current items for sale.
-Dropdowns are simple structures, and takes care of the basic need of displaying the items.
+Dropdowns are simple structures, and takes care of the basic need of displaying the items for sale.

 Additionally, I will have 2 input boxes, one for item name, and one for item price, and then 2 buttons ("Sell", "Buy").
+The buttons will contain onclick methods to direct the data entered to specific methods that deal with "Selling" items, and "Buying" items.
+So, if the user clicks the "Sell" button, then the entered data will be directed to a method, which will call the smart contract method that deals with selling items (i.e. itemsForSale).

+If user clicks the "Buy" button, the smart contract method named "buyItem" will be called, and the item will be removed (as long as the item exists) and it will be removed from the dropdown list.
+If the user clicks "Sell" button, then the item will be added to the dropdown menu (as long as the item doesn't exist).

+Howeever, I will also do valid input checks.
+Make sure the user enters valid inputs like a non-negative and non-empty number, and a non-empty value for the item name.

 ### Tests: